 The internship provides students with administrative experience in their chosen concentration.
 Students gain practical experience, enhance skills learned in the classroom, and acquire contacts with professionals in the sports management field.
 A minimum of 120 hours is required for Sports Management internships.
-This course is graded pass/fail.
+This course is graded satisfactory/unsatisfactory.
 Prerequisites: SPM 490

-SSD 101 3 credits
+SSD 101